orenbaldinger/orenbaldinger.github.io/readme.md

 ## Welcome

-This site is all about me, Oren Baldinger.
 I was born in Hartfurd, Connecticut, grew up in San Antonio, Texas, received a MS in Computer Science from Indiana University, and currently live in Seattle, Washington.

 ## Employment